 “So I think we’re going to go from the sort of command-and-control interfaces where you tell the computer like a dog, “Bark,” to a situation where the computer becomes much more of a friend.And, a friend in the sense that the computer says, “Well, we kind of know what you care about.”
 And again, you’ve given it permission to do this.
 And it says, “Well, maybe you should do this” or “Maybe you should do that.”

 3. Internet of Things

 The Internet of Things (or IoT for short), a term coined by Kevin Ashton in 2009, refers to uniquely identifiable objects and their virtual representations in an Internet-like structure.
 Equipping all objects in the world with minuscule identifying devices or machine-readable identifiers can transform daily life.
 These are all interconnected in networks of low cost sensors and actuators for data collection, monitoring, decision making and process optimization.
-Such devices can be used for example in manufacturing, health care and mining.
-There can be dangers as well, as the connection of billions of smart devices can represent a real security threat.
+Such devices, for example, can be used in manufacturing, health care and mining.
+There could be dangers as well, as the connection of billions of smart devices can represent a real security threat.

 4. Advanced robotics

 This is an exciting area that promises a lot.
 Advanced robotics corresponds to increasingly capable robots or robotic tools, with enhanced “senses,” dexterity, and intelligence.
 They can perform tasks once thought too delicate or uneconomical to automate.
 These technologies can bring amazing benefits to society, including robotic surgical systems that make procedures less invasive, robotic prosthetics and “exoskeletons” that restore functions of amputees and the elderly.

 The use of computer hardware and software resources to deliver services over the Internet or a network is already there as we all know, and developing at fast speed.